 In this case, a full Building Survey, which could cost between £600 and £1,000, could be worth the money.
 If it turns up a subsidence problem, you may want to look at ways to deal with the issue, such as underpinning, before putting your home up for sale.

 Note, however, that fixing the problem can be a long and costly process.

-If you’ve got the odd damp patch on the ceiling or if there is a musty smell in your home, this could be an indication of a wider damp problem.
-A damp proofing expert can come and take a look for as little as £100.
+If you’ve got an odd damp patch on the ceiling or if there is a musty smell in your home, this could be an indication of a wider damp problem.
+A damp-proofing expert can come and take a look for as little as £100.

 Some forms of damp can be easily and cheaply fixed, while others can be costly to put right.
 For example, a damp course for an average three-bedroom house could cost around £4,000.

 But it’s better to find out yourself that you have a major damp problem before it is uncovered by a potential buyer.